status-im/doubleratchet/README.md

 1. **KDF_CK(ck):** HMAC with SHA-256 and constant inputs
 1. **ENCRYPT(mk, pt, associated_data):** AES-256-CTR with HMAC-SHA-256 and IV derived alongside an encryption key

+## Loki's Notes:

+The highly accelerated sha256 ASICs available on the market now make it a terrible choice for defending against various kinds of attacks where the solution space can be narrowed down and put a brute force attack within reach of a fast bitcoin miner ASIC.
+As such, it has been replaced with the [divhash](https://github.com/stalker-loki/divhash) function which cannot (theoretically) be accelerated significantly compared to the reference implementation due to its dependence on long division of very large integers.

 ## Installation

     go get github.com/status-im/doubleratchet

-then `cd` into the project directory and install dependencies:
+~~then `cd` into the project directory and install dependencies:~~

-    glide up
+    ~~glide up~~

-If `glide` is not installed, [install it](https://github.com/Masterminds/glide).
+~~If `glide` is not installed, [install it](https://github.com/Masterminds/glide).~~

 ## Usage